metamn/its-csongor/_site/README.md

 - finally we've left in total with 10 mockups: 3 mobile and 3 tablet portraits, 2 laptops, a tablet side as featured image and a desktop left as the last image

+- TODO: replace one of the mockups after the project description with one showing the filters.

 #### The Anvelocom